 BookEnds International delights in encouraging overseas workers by providing them with something which is often rare overseas–books in English for their children!
 BookEnds depends entirely on the generous donations of its supporters to offer books for free and to subsidize overseas shipping.
-If you would like to give to this ministry, click here.

 Out of books to read as a 5th grader in a remote village in Alaska with no kid's books, Jeanne resorts to reading an adult book on first aid.
 Much later, is overjoyed by a box of age-appropriate books sent to her.

 John & Jeanne start homeschooling their 4 children, using the library to obtain many books to feed their insatiable desire to read.

 When asked What would you do if time and money were no object?, Jeanne replies, Get books to kids overseas who don't have access to books - but how can I find out who they are and where?

 2001 - BookEnds sends first substantial request for books to overseas workers - 1000 books in suitcases to a conference in England.

 2005 - 500 books sent in a year.

 2010 - BookEnds outgrows the Rodkey garage, is hosted by a local church, and moves to LibraryThing database.